Caioflp/sl-and-iv-sgd/README.md

 Problems: A Stochastic Gradient Descent Approach', published in NeurIPS 2022.

-**We implement both algorithms proposed by the article on the deconvolution example.**
+**We implement both algorithms proposed by the article, on the deconvolution example.**

 ## Repository structure

 * `res`: Resources directory.
-Contains useful articles and books.
 * `src`: Where all code is located.
 * `src/main.py`: Where all tweaking and thumbling around takes place.
-* `src/tests.py`: Tests for some code in `code/src`.
+* `src/tests.py`: Tests for some parts of the code.
 * `src/utils`: Utilities separated by subject.
 * `src/data`: Where data is stored.
 Also contains modules for interacting with said data.